M0rica/EpicSpellsPlugin/README.md

 # EpicSpellsPlugin
-EpicSpellsPlugin is a Minecraft plugin for version 1.18+ that aims to add magic spells to the game for epic pvp and pve fights.
+EpicSpellsPlugin is a Minecraft Spigot plugin for version 1.18+ that aims to add magic spells to the game for epic pvp and pve fights.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=GhgQbvWPXUk
 " target="_blank"><img src="http://img.youtube.com/vi/GhgQbvWPXUk/sddefault.jpg"